You’ve reached content that’s exclusive to AARP members.

 Hitting the dance floor isn’t just fun — you might whirl your way to better balance and a better mind

 Exercise can benefit an aging brain.
 It can improve cognition and delay dementia, increase attention and focus, and reduce depression, research suggests.
-But if you’d rather do the merengue than run a marathon, you have good reason to be excited, as dancing offers enormous benefits for your body and brain, from relieving stress to increasing social connections and reducing loneliness, notes a new report on music from AARP’s Global Council on Brain Health (GCBH).
+But if you’d rather shake your booty than run a marathon, get excited.
+Dancing offers enormous benefits for your body and brain, from relieving stress to increasing social connections and reducing loneliness, according to a report on music from the Global Council on Brain Health (GCBH).

 The type of dance you choose may be irrelevant.
 Line dancing may protect brain tissue, and ballroom dancing may improve spatial analysis (the part of the brain focused on navigation and remembering layouts), studies show.
-Latin dances, from the salsa to the merengue, may boost skills such as visual recognition and decision-making.
-And whether it’s the tango or the twist, dance can provide both mental and social stimulation, which may enhance memory.
+Latin dances, such as the salsa and merengue, may boost visual recognition and decision-making, among other skills, the GCBH report states.
+And whether it’s the tango or the twist, dance provides both mental and social stimulation, which may enhance memory.
+In a University of Illinois at Urbana-Champaign study, researchers followed a group of healthy seniors (ages 60 to 79) for six months in four different classes: dance, walking, walking and nutrition, and stretching and toning.
+Only those in the dance class exhibited improvement in the brain’s fornix, a collection of nerve fibers that play an important role in memory. —Amanda McCracken

 Curious about brain health?
-Get the full Staying Sharp experience including the entire Shake Your Booty! article.
+Get the full Staying Sharp experience including the entire Dancing May Be Good for Your Brain article.

 Staying Sharp gives you: